These baked Cheeseburger Sliders with Hawaiian Rolls are made with

 If you like these Hawaiian roll burger sliders, you'll also like:

-My easy Sloppy Joes Sliders, baked with ooey gooey cheese, and made with my easy Sloppy Joe Recipe!
+My easy Sloppy Joes Sliders, baked with ooey gooey cheese, and made with my easy Old Fashioned Sloppy Joes Recipe!

 These tasty Pulled Pork Sliders, made with my easy Crockpot Pulled Pork!